Kotlin kernel for Jupyter notebooks

 If you use Jupyter Notebook as Jupyter client, you will also see that compilation errors and warnings are underlined in red and in yellow correspondingly.
 This is achieved by kernel-level extension of Jupyter notebook which sends error-analysis requests to kernel and renders their results.
 If you hover the cursor over underlined text, you will get an error message which can help you to fix the error.

-- Attach a remote debugger to JVM with specified port
+- Attach a remote debugger to JVM with corresponding port (debug port number will be printed in terminal on kernel startup).

 Adding new libraries